 A multidisciplinary team typically evaluates patients for IORT, considering these and other personalized factors.

 IORT represents a significant advancement in the treatment of cancer, offering hope for many patients facing this challenging disease.
 By understanding the eligibility and criteria for patient selection, healthcare providers and patients can better navigate their treatment options.
-If you or a loved one is considering IORT, discussing with your care team can provide valuable insights into whether this innovative treatment is a suitable option for your cancer journey.
+If you or a loved one is considering IORT, discussing it with your care team can provide valuable insights into whether this innovative treatment is a suitable option for your cancer journey.

 Intraoperative radiation therapy (IORT) is an innovative approach in the battle against cancer, specifically designed to target the tumor site directly with a concentrated dose of radiation during surgery.
 If you or a loved one are considering or have been recommended for IORT, understanding the procedure step by step can be incredibly reassuring.
 Let's demystify the process together, from pre-surgery preparation to post-operative care.